melekmoalla/holbertonschool-printf/README.md

 3- int printf_persent(va_list args);
 4- int printf_de(va_list args);
 ```
+# Usage
+In fonction _printf and all function in thr file printf are used function putchar because method of printf it displays character by character
 <br>
-<p>=> File printf is loinked in  the file fonction when you want to print any caracter in the above table</p>
+<p>=> File printf is linked in  the file fonction when you want to print any caracter in the above table</p>
 <br>
 <table border="2">
     <thead>